stacks-network/stacks-core/docs/install-api.md

 > /etc/systemd/system/blockstack_api.service

 and edit the service user and blockstack paths depending on where your blockstack repo is located, and where your virtualenv is located.

-The following sed commands will work if the virtualenv is currently active and your shell is in the repo's root directory.
+Note: The following sed commands will work if the virtualenv is currently active and your shell is in the repo's root directory.

 ```
 $ sudo sed -i "s/User\=USER/User\=$USER/" /etc/systemd/system/blockstack_api.service